 HADSI Service Request Eligibility

-For full-time EVMS salaried faculty (PI), up to three free projects.
+- For full-time EVMS salaried faculty (PI), up to two free projects.
 Any additional projects will be charged.

-EVMS fellows and residents (PI) up to two free projects.
+- EVMS fellows and residents (PI), first project will be free of cost, second will depend upon the available resources.
 Any additional projects will be charged.

-EVMS Students will only be accepted with their EVMS supervisor as the PI.
-PI will follow the #1 requirement.
+- EVMS Students will only be accepted with their EVMS supervisor as the PI.
+PI will follow #1 requirement.

 Our services include, but are not limited to: